tejas0809/DeepLearningNLP/README.md

 We created a multitude of discriminative models to classify the rating from the text of the review, from simple non-deep learning baseline approaches to creating multiple different deep recurrent neural networks, using attention and transfer learning to boost classification accuracy.
 Past that, we created a generative model to generate summaries of a given review from scratch!

+Please refer the notebook itself for detailed explanation of the models and architectures tried.